SkunkworksAI/hydra-moe/README.md

 Our objectives for this project are:
 - Enhance Llama-2 (or any base model) capabilities closer to GPT-4 level performance through MoE architecture
 - Serve as an exhaustive open source attempt to validate MoE techniques for large language models
-- Release open source an effective MoE model and framework for scaling capabilities of LLMs
+- Release open source and effective MoE models, framework and infrastructure for scaling capabilities of any LLMs.

 ## Our Architectures